leDarron/workshop-api-en-java/README.md

 ## How to start ?

+Module to add in maven: https://mvnrepository.com/artifact/com.sparkjava/spark-core

-You can found more help here: https://dzone.com/articles/simple-http-server-in-java
+You can found more help here: https://sparkjava.com/

 ## exercise